OPT History Teacher Jobs

 Communicate sponsorship needs clearly

-Many school HR departments are unfamiliar with OPT and H-1B sponsorship.
+Many school HR departments are unfamiliar with OPT and H-1B visa sponsorship.
 Come prepared with a brief, clear explanation of your current authorization and future visa needs.
 Framing it simply reduces hesitation and positions you as a prepared, professional candidate.

 Use STEM OPT if your degree qualifies